List of Moomin characters: Daddy Jones

-Dame Elanie
+Dame Elaine

+A female ghost character living in an old manor house.
+She only appears in the animated 1990 series.

 The Dweller Under the Sink

 (den som bor under diskbänken) – a small furry creature that lives under the sink in Moomin House.
 He only appears in Moominland Midwinter and becomes known to Moomintroll when he wakes up during the long winter hibernation undertaken by the whole Moominfamily.
 Moomintroll tries to strike up a conversation with him by complimenting on his rather bushy eyebrows, but only succeeds in upsetting him.